Should I Use the Simplified Home Office Deduction?

 The standard rate used for the simplified method

-That means that, if your workspace is more than 300 square feet, you won't see any additional tax benefits from that extra space.
+The key here is that $1,500 cap.
+It means that, if your workspace is more than 300 square feet, you won't see any additional tax benefits from that extra space.
+So if Frances moves her leathercrafting operations from her 300-square-foot garage to a 600-square-foot warehouse on her property just for her business, her tax benefits will still max out at $1,500.

 The $5 rate has held steady since this method was introduced.
-But the IRS does reserve the right to adjust it in the future.
+But it’s possible the IRS could tweak it in the future.

 How to claim your home office expenses using the simplified method

-You’ll use line 30 of your Schedule C, the form used to report profit (or loss) from business.
+You’ll use line 30 of your Schedule C, the form used to report income from a freelance business.

 Part of a blank Schedule C, with line 30 — used to claim a home office deduction using the simplified method — circled in pink

-Keep in mind, though — the IRS won’t let you claim a home office deduction that’s bigger than your gross self-employment income.
+Keep in mind, though, that the IRS won’t let you claim a home office deduction that’s bigger than your gross self-employment income.
 That means a home office deduction can’t lead to a loss.

-For example, if you have a 100 square foot office and you’re using the simplified method, you’d normally be allowed to deduct $500 (100 x $5).
-But if you only earned $300 from freelancing that year, you can’t write off $500 and take a $200 loss.
-Your home office deduction is capped at the $300.
+For example, if Frances’s garage is 100 square feet and she’s using the simplified method, she’d normally be allowed to deduct $500 ($100 x 5).
+But if it was a slow year for leather and she only earned $300 from freelancing, she couldn’t write off $500 and take a $200 loss.
+Her deduction would be capped at $300.

 Additional tax breaks under the simplified method